 Instead of listening to your older, more cynical self who’s had one too many failures and disappointments in life.
 Try listening to your younger, more innocent self.
 You know, the part of you that believes anything is possible and isn’t afraid of failing yet.
 Let her run the show!

 Remember, there will be times when you’re the only one who can see what you see.
 You must know that whether or not other people understand or support your pursuit – you need to believe in it stronger than anyone else.
 You’ll need to lean on this belief in the tough times.
 And you’ll be happy you did in the good times.

 And finally, you need to be passionate about what you’re doing.
 Being your own boss will never be enough to keep you going when it gets hard.
 I promise it will.
 But if what you’re doing is deeply important to you – you’ll make it through those hard moments.

 It’s passion that’ll keep you from giving up on your dream so you can make it to the top of your mountain.
 We all need to make it to our mountain so we can reach down and pull others up.

 Your business isn’t simply for you.
 We’re all called to serve and help those in this world.
 So, let the passion inside you lead the way!

 Becoming an entrepreneur is one of the scariest decisions a person can make.
 This is a world that can seem like a breeding ground for mistakes and failures.
-But it also come with enormous reward if done the right way.
+But it also comes with an enormous reward if done the right way.
 What’s your entrepreneurial story?
 Did you personally struggle with this obstacle?
 If so, how did you overcome it?

 Share in the comments below, where you are in your entrepreneurial journey.
 Post your story, question, or idea and let’s help each other!
 Can’t wait to hear what you’ve got.
 And don’t forget to share this article with someone you know who could use some encouragement today!